Edit

 Ring validation

-When choosing ring validation, review the following sections on how rings work in the Pro Management portal and the options available to customize it for your organization.
-Even with ring validation, attempts are made to ensure that rooms are not past due on recommended updates.
+Review the following sections on how rings work in the Pro Management portal and the options available to customize it for your organization.
+With ring validation, attempts are made to ensure that rooms aren't past due on recommended updates.
 Depending on the situation, a room might receive “catch up” updates to ensure it complies with Microsoft recommendations.

 Scheduling

-Updates are scheduled for rooms based on the equipment in the room and if they are not meeting recommended standards for applicable software and firmware.
+Updates are scheduled for rooms based on the equipment in the room and if they aren't meeting recommended standards for applicable software and firmware.

 • Updates are sequenced based on the need in a particular room.

-• If you have setup rings to validate the updates, the update will progress through the ring order.
+• If you have setup rings to validate the updates, the update progresses through the ring order.

-• A new update can supersede an update that is queued up if it is determined that room stability will improve, based on your situation.
+• A new update can supersede an existing update that is queued.

 • Updates are typically applied during our nightly maintenance window – which is room local time 12:00am – 5:00am to avoid any kind of interruptions.